DataDog/integrations-core/yarn/README.md

 This check collects metrics from your YARN ResourceManager, including (but not limited to):

-- Cluster-wide metrics, such as number of running apps, running containers, unhealthy nodes, etc.
+- Cluster-wide metrics, such as number of running apps, running containers, unhealthy nodes, and more.
-- Per-application metrics, such as app progress, elapsed running time, running containers, memory use, etc.
+- Per-application metrics, such as app progress, elapsed running time, running containers, memory use, and more.
-- Node metrics, such as available vCores, time of last health update, etc.)
+- Node metrics, such as available vCores, time of last health update, and more.

 ### Deprecation notice